ByteMeow/llvm-project/mlir/docs/HighPerfCodeGen.md

 ```

 There is nearly no difference when comparing the hybrid MLIR and BLIS micro
 kernel with the best MLIR version we had.
-However, the more aggressive M_R = 6,
-N_R = 8, which we wanted for 1:1 comparison shows a performance drop of 35%.
-The 6x8 should have still met the register budget and led to no spilling, but it
-looks like it made the LLVM backend spill.
+For a given M_R x N_R register tile
+with schedule we have been using, the register requirement (assuming the
+instruction scheduler isn't doing any non-trivial reordering) would be
+M_R\*N_R/4 + M_R + 1 (the division by four is for the vector width).
+With M_R =
+3, N_R = 16, this requirement would exactly be 16, which is the number of %ymm
+registers we have!
+Using M_R = 6, N_R = 8 with our code (as opposed to with the
+BLIS micro-kernel), the requirement goes up to 6\*2 + 6 + 1 = 19
+registers, and leads to a spill.
 The assembly dump confirms this
 (notice the vmovupd stores in between the FMAs, which didn't exist earlier).
 Also, the intuitively sub-optimal sizes of M_R = 4, N_R = 8 provide better
 performance than the tighter M_R = 6, M_R = 8, indicating the cliff associated